Thomasjkeel/jsmetrics/README.rst

 ..
 WRITE CURRENT PROGRESS WITH MODULDE in highlighted section near the top of this readme

-The philosophy of this module was to keep the methodology of each metric as close as possible to the given research paper's description of it (if not exact), *but* to not limit the method to a given:
+The philosophy of this package was to keep the methodology of each metric as close as possible to the given research paper's description of it (if not exact), *but* to not limit the method to a given:
 - time period
 - time unit (i.e. day, month, DJF)